anthrax3/mongolab-telemetry-api-docs/alerts.md

 # Alert Definitions CRUD

-Using the Telemetry Service, it is possible to create and maintain **alert definitions** : criteria around a metric value that you specify for a particular deployment.
+Using the Telemetry Service, it is possible to create and maintain [**alert definitions**](#alert-definitions) : criteria around a metric value that you specify for a particular deployment.
 (For brevity, we will sometimes use "alert" as a synonym for "alert definition" here.)

 For each active alert definition, the Telemetry system will monitor the relevant metric values continuously, and will generate notifications whenever that value series goes outside the specified criteria for the resource(s) in that deployment.

+The receivers of these notifications are defined by [**notification channels**](#notification-channels), which describe email addresses, PagerDuty services, or other points of contact that would be interested in hearing about these alerts.
+These channels can be reused by multiple alerts, and each alert may be configured to send notifications to any number of notification channels.

+## Alert Definitions

-This document describes the API for programmatic control of these alert definitions via the RESTful HTTPS endpoint at the following URI :
+This section describes the API for programmatic control of alert definitions via the RESTful HTTPS endpoint at the following URI :

 **<center>https://telemetry-api.mongolab.com/v0/alerts</center>**

 Using the standard HTTP request verbs, this endpoint affords the Creation, Retrieval, Update, and Deletion ("CRUD") operations for Alert Definition objects.
 Each is described in detail below.

-## Create a new alert definition
+### Create a new alert definition

 To create a new alert definition, **POST** a JSON document describing it.